Yung Miami: Personal life

-Yung Miami is the mother of a son born in 2013 and a daughter born in 2019.
-Her son's father was fatally shot in 2020.
-Her daughter's father is record producer Southside.
+Yung Miami is the mother of a son, named Jai, born in 2013 and a daughter, named Summer, born in 2019.
+Her son's father, Jai Wiggins, was fatally shot in 2020.
+Her daughter's father is record producer Southside, whom Yung Miami dated for two years prior to their separation.
 She was in a relationship with rapper Sean Combs from 2022 to 2023.
-In an addition to a February 2024 lawsuit filed against Combs by his producer Rodney Jones Jr., also known as Lil Rod, Yung Miami was accused of transporting "pink cocaine", a combination of ecstasy and cocaine, on a private jet to bring to Combs in April 2023.
+In an addition to a February 2024 lawsuit filed against Combs by his producer Rodney Jones Jr., also known as Lil Rod, Yung Miami was accused of transporting "pink cocaine", a combination of various banned drugs dyed pink, on a private jet to bring to Combs in April 2023.
 Lil Rod also alleged that Yung Miami accepted payments as a prostitute for Combs.
 Another lawsuit filed by a Jane Doe against Combs in September 2024 alleged that he drugged, raped, and impregnated her and that Yung Miami harassed her by making repeated calls to her, demanding that she get an abortion.

-She supported Kamala Harris' 2024 presidential campaign.
+In May 2023, Yung Miami publicly confirmed in an interview she is bisexual but has no desires to be in a long-term romantic relationship with a woman.

+In April 2025, Yung Miami denied rumors that she was romantically pursuing NFL player Shedeur Sanders, who is the son of football coach and former player Deion Sanders.
+She had previously turned down romantic advances from 50 Cent, DaBaby and actor Michael B. Jordan.